babgi7/basketBot/README.md

 ## Credits

-This chatbot was created by Mazen Babgi, Mohammad Qara, and Umar AL-Murabit and is licensed under the MIT License.
+This chatbot was created by Mazen Babgi, Mohammad Qara, and Umar AL-Murabit as Saudi ChatGPT Hackathon Project and is licensed under the MIT License.
 The GPT-3.5 model was developed by OpenAI.